liamcain/AutoFileName/README.md

-AutoFileName: Autocomplete Filename's in Sublime Text
+AutoFileName: Autocomplete Filenames in Sublime Text
 =====================================================
 Do you ever find yourself sifting through folders in the sidebar trying to remember what you named that file?
 Can't remember if it was a jpg or a png?
 Maybe you just wish you could type filenames faster. *No more.*